noonbles/Freecam/README.md

 Among other things, this means it's not our fault if you get banned from a server.
 Here's the [full license](./LICENSE).

-## Addendum

-This is a **FORK** of Hashalite's freecam mod.
-I added a command `/freecam_enable [player] which gives the player a custom item that's needed for freecam to work.
-This is a non-intrusive solution to "server-side" control of a client-side mod's freecam capabilities. *Intended to be used with modpacks!*

 ## Translation

 You can help [translate Freecam on Crowdin](https://crowdin.com/project/freecam).